All Episodes

 You got Donald Trump on the one hand, he's signing a deal with China.

-And then the other side, you got Nancy Pelosi with her golden pens, the dozen of them or so, with her autograph engraved into the pens and then smiling for pictures while she's being so somber and prayerful.
+And on the other side, you got Nancy Pelosi with her golden pens, the dozen of them or so, with her autograph engraved into the pens and then smiling for pictures while she's being so somber and prayerful.

 Didn't see any of that.